 But thinking up 3-5 prompts a week can be draining.
 Or maybe you’re short on time or just want the convenience of having many prompts to refer to on hand.

 Monthly Writing Prompts for Elementary Ages

-You can also find daily printable prompts with a fun and funky doodle design in our growing writing prompt bundle.
-This bundle will include 12 months of calendars with 20 coordinating printable prompts for each month.
+You can also find daily printable prompts with a fun and funky doodle design in our writing prompt bundle.
+This bundle includes 12 months of calendars with 20 coordinating printable prompts for each month.
 Make it easy to print and go!